vladfedoriuk/fais-internship/README.md

   ------------- | ------------------------------------------
-  date from     | The date configuration is valid from. time from     | The time configuration is valid from. **Note: If the time from is provided, the date from must be provided as well.**
+  date from     | The date configuration is valid from. time from     | The time configuration is valid from. **Note: If the time from is provided, the date from must be provided as well.** date to       | The date configuration is valid to. time from     | The time configuration is valid to. **Note: If the time to is provided, the date to must be provided as well.**